artificialsolutions/tie-api-example-vonage-sms/README.md

     ```
 2. Running the command above will display a public https URL.
 Copy it, we will use it as a `Incoming Webhook URL` in the final step below.

 3. Inside your Nexmo account's dashboard, [navigate](https://dashboard.nexmo.com/your-numbers) to the Virtual Phone Number you purchased in the previous step, and click on `Manage`.
-Now, set `Inbound Webhook URL` to:
+Now, set `Inbound Webhook URL` to the https forwarding url you copied in step 2:
-`<https://abcd1234.ngrok.io/teneochat>`.
+`https://<abcd1234>.ngrok.io/teneochat`.
 Notice that the path `/teneochat` was added to the end of the URL.
 Also, ensure your default SMS [settings](https://dashboard.nexmo.com/settings) are set to HTTP Method of `POST`.

 That's it!
 Text your 'Virtual Phone Number' with a mobile phone, and the Teneo bot will send an SMS reply!